XtraKrispi/boolean-blindness/slides.md

 * Next time you want to reach for a boolean, think twice.
 If there's another way to model your data, try it out!

-* When modelling data (especially in Typescript or F#), think about impossible states and see if you can make them truly impossible
+* When modelling data, think about impossible states and see if you can make them truly impossible

 We've barely scratched the surface of ADTs, there is so much more to explore!